top of page

 Battlefield: Home –Breaking the Silence

-Battlefield: Home - Breaking The Silence is a visceral, raw tour de force documentary about the transition home for veterans with invisible wounds and the intensive aftermath to the family members who welcome them home.
+Battlefield: Home - Breaking The Silence is an award-winning documentary that explores the transition home for veterans living with invisible wounds - and the lasting impact on the families who walk that journey with them.

 bottom of page